LuiginaA/Nur-Home/README.md

 I also extend my gratitude to the following individuals and resources for their invaluable tutorials and guidance in my journey to frontend development with HTML and CSS:

+  - **Dani Krossing**

-- **Dani Krossing**: For their comprehensive tutorials that provided me with foundational knowledge and insights into web design and coding.
+    For their comprehensive tutorials that provided me with foundational knowledge and insights into web design and coding.

+  - **Kevin Powell**

-- **Kevin Powell**: For their informative tutorials and practical tips that helped me understand the nuances of frontend development.
+    For their informative tutorials and practical tips that helped me understand the nuances of frontend development.

+  - **Bytegrad**

-- **Bytegrad**: For their engaging tutorials that guided me through the basics and advanced concepts of HTML and CSS.
+    For their engaging tutorials that guided me through the basics and advanced concepts of HTML and CSS.

+  - **Online Tutorials**

-- **Online Tutorials**: For their diverse range of tutorials that catered to various skill levels and topics in web development.
+    For their diverse range of tutorials that catered to various skill levels and topics in web development.

+  - **Net Ninja**

-- **Net Ninja**: For their clear and concise tutorials that facilitated my learning process and deepened my understanding of frontend technologies.
+    For their clear and concise tutorials that facilitated my learning process and deepened my understanding of frontend technologies.

-- **Web Coding Pro**: For their valuable tutorials that expanded my knowledge and skills in frontend development.
+  - **Web Coding Pro**

+    For their valuable tutorials that expanded my knowledge and skills in frontend development.

+  - **Brian Design**

-- **Brian Design**: For their insightful tutorials that inspired and guided me in my journey to mastering HTML and CSS.
+    For their insightful tutorials that inspired and guided me in my journey to mastering HTML and CSS.

+  **Web Dev Simplified**

-**Web Dev Simplified**: For their valuable tutorials that simplified complex concepts and accelerated my learning in frontend development.
+    For their valuable tutorials that simplified complex concepts and accelerated my learning in frontend development.

+   **SuperSimpleDev**

-- **SuperSimpleDev**: For their insightful tutorials and practical advice that contributed to my growth and proficiency in HTML and CSS.
+    For their insightful tutorials and practical advice that contributed to my growth and proficiency in HTML and CSS.

   **Coding Fire**

     These tutorials provided valuable insights and guidance for various aspects of the project's development.

 The tutorials provided by these individuals have been instrumental in shaping my understanding and skills in frontend development.
 I extend my heartfelt appreciation for their invaluable contributions.
 Their guidance has significantly contributed to my growth and proficiency in frontend development.
 I am deeply grateful for their dedication to educating and empowering developers.

-- Code
+## Code

 ### Content

 - The content and information on this site were created by Nur Yilmas Ruppi.
 - Quotes were selected by Nur Yilmas Ruppi and attributed to their respective authors.
 - Unreferenced quotes on the site were written by Nur Yilmas Ruppi.